yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

 In particular, testing packages that refer other packages from the same codebase can be difficult because Node.js and front end bundling tools would look up the referred packages in node_modules folder as it should be installed from npm registry.

-Yarn Workspaces need to enable referring other local packages the same way when local packages are in development mode (source of truth is the package source code) and in production mode (source of truth is the package installed from npm).
+Yarn Workspaces need to be able to refer to other local packages the same way when local packages are in development mode (source of truth is the package source code) and in production mode (source of truth is the package installed from npm).

 ## Detailed design